Sample Answer

 Quality Enterprise In Healthcare

-Quality Enterprise involves stakeholders tasked with improving healthcare quality and efficiency through various activities, including establishing national priorities and quality strategies, quality measures’ development and testing, and endorsing these standards and measures through a development process based on a consensus.
-The six components of a quality enterprise that is focused on quality improvement and medical care efficiency include national priorities, measures development, endorsement of a consensus standard, measures application process, public reporting and incentive activities, and continuous quality improvement.
+Quality Enterprise involves stakeholders tasked with improving healthcare quality and efficiency through various activities, including establishing national priorities and quality strategies, quality measures’ development and testing, and endorsing these standards and actions through a development process based on a consensus.
+The six components of a quality enterprise focused on quality improvement and medical care efficiency include national priorities, measures development, endorsement of a consensus standard, measures application process, public reporting and incentive activities, and continuous quality improvement.

 Quality Enterprise